Here Are 4 Life Insurance Options If You Have Bipolar Disorder | We Discuss The Options And How You Can Get Approved!

 Carriers not only want to know the severity of your condition, but also want to know other things like your height/weight, tobacco or drug use, etc.

-They will also verify your information through driving records, prescription drug database, the MIB, among other databases.
-They will also require a paramedical exam, blood draw, and urine sample, too.
+Additionally, they will verify your information through driving records, prescription drug databases, and medical history through the MIB, among other databases.

-If You Work
+If You Have Gainful Employment

 I’ve said this time and time again…if you work, for earned income and not on SSDI disability, that proves a lot to insurance carriers.
 It shows you can earn an income and not let your health condition affect your everyday life.
-Moreover, working shows you can have conversations and relationships with people.
-It is a normal life activity.
-I know this sounds funny, but this is an important aspect.

 If you don’t work because of your condition, no worries.
 As I mentioned earlier, we can still likely get you some type of life insurance.